cmoesgaard/moesgaard.dev/content/posts/2023-09-13-adventures-with-k8s.md

 Opening the above file with `sops cluster-secrets.yaml` will then allow us to modify the decrypted secret.

-Finally, when the `Secret` above is created in the cluster, we add the following snippet to the relevant `Kustomization`, to tell Flux to decrypt the secret using SOPS and the private key we stored previously:
+Finally, when the `Secret` above is created in the cluster, we add the following snippet to the relevant `Kustomization`, to tell Flux to decrypt the secret using SOPS and the private key we stored previously, and store the secrets in the cluster as normal `Secret`s:

 ```yaml
   ...